facelessuser/wcmatch/docs/src/markdown/fnmatch.md

 ```

 `raw_escape` will take a raw string in the above format and resolve character escapes and escape the filename as if it
 was a normal string.
-Though backslashes aren't normally used in filenames, notice to do this, we must treat literal
+Backslashes aren't normally used in filenames, but if we wanted to use them, we must treat literal
 backslashes as an escaped backslash.

 ```pycon3